Spandau Citadel

 5 Star Rating Extremely good value for money compared to some other places in Berlin.
 The citadel is huge and there is so much to see.
 The staff are all very friendly.
 Definitely worth a visit, and have a good look around because you may miss some treasures without realising it.
 We bought tickets on the door without any problems.

-Mark S - a month ago
+Mark S - 3 months ago

 Show More